FlorianTaube/screamlab/docs/usecases.rst

 Use cases
 =========

 This section provides several examples of how basic operations might be structured.
-A typical analysis routine is generally divided into two parts: first, the settings are defined using the :obj:`CorziliusNMR.settings.Properties` class, followed by the determination of peak information using :obj:`CorziliusNMR.datset.Dataset`.
+A typical analysis routine is generally divided into two parts: first, the settings are defined using the :obj:`screamlab.settings.Properties` class, followed by the determination of peak information using :obj:`screamlab.datset.Dataset`.

 Specifying properties
 =====================